 Goldman's Warbler occurs in Guatemala locally in high-elevation coniferous woodland with pines and junipers, where it can be encountered together with Audubon's Warblers in mixed flocks during the winter months.

-Get in touch to organize your tour for watching Goldman's Warbler in Guatemala.
+Get in touch to organize your tour for watching Goldman's Warbler and other regional endemic birds in Guatemala.